kichecarolyne/task-management-system-app/README.md

 Task Management System

 A simple Task Management System that allows users to create, update, and delete tasks.
-The system requires user authentication before any task management actions.
-Each task contains a title, description, status (To Do, In Progress, Done), and a due date.

 Features